GiovaneCarvalho/Netflix-Movies-and-Guest-Stars-analysis/README.md

 # Netflix-Movies-and-Guest-Stars-analysis
-A analysis on the average time and other information about Netflix's movies
+An analysis on the average time and others information about Netflix's movies

 This is based in a DataCamp EDA analysis!
+Hope you enjoy!